hugopinaffo/simple-faq-devchallenges-project/README.md

 ### 💡 What I learned

-This project primarily strengthened my understanding of responsive web design, utilizing the concept of a box-model and CSS styling to display content on different devices.
+This project primarily strengthened my understanding of responsive web design, utilizing the concepts of box-model, responsive web design and CSS styling to display content on different devices.
 The challenge also helped me become familiar with CSS and HTML syntax.
 Additionally, I was able to practice SEO techniques using metadata in semantic HTML.

 ## 🎯 The purpose